-UM moves forward on battery lab
+UM moves forward on battery lab, other plans

 Flint — The University of Michigan is moving forward on plans for a battery fabrication laboratory and renovations at the Institute of Continuing Legal Education.